 Not sure where to start on test prep?
 Head to SoFloTutors.com to schedule tutoring sessions with highly qualified and engaging tutors.

-The following table shows the schedule for 2022 SAT testing dates, the deadlines to register for the SAT, the late registration dates, and SAT score release dates (please note: Fall 2022 SAT test dates have not yet been released, so all dates after June 4 are estimates).
+The following table shows the schedule for 2023-2024 SAT testing dates, the deadlines to register for the SAT, the late registration dates, and SAT score release dates.
 All registration deadlines expire at 11:59pm U.S. Eastern Time.

 SAT Late Registration Dates